lyxian/couple-expense-tracker-telebot/README.md

 - add undo to return to previous status
 - add custom ratio functionality
 - upd undo to return to previous status
+- use photo with caption
+- upd cryptog utils
 - .

 ```